svandragt/cuttlefish/readme.md

 # Cuttlefish
-Cuttlefish is a simple opinionated web-app framework, for quickly building PHP web-apps.
+Cuttlefish is a opinionated minimal web-app abstraction layer for PHP.

 _It should be considered work in progress._

 ## Philosophy

-* Thin layer on top of PHP focused on convenience and developer productivity.
+* As simple as possible, not not simpler.
-* Opinionated, minimal abstractions for CRUD projects.
+* Opinionated, for backend developers.

 ## It is not
-- Making static websites
+- Making static websites.

 ## Installation